Smoke detector not working

 Electrical

-The answer to 'smoke detector not working' is that there are several common causes, including a dead or disconnected battery, a malfunctioning sensor, or a problem with the electrical wiring.
-Symptoms can include the detector not beeping when tested, no LED light, or the detector not responding to smoke.
+The answer to 'smoke detector not working' is that there are several common causes, including dead or disconnected batteries, a faulty sensor, or an electrical issue.
+Symptoms may include the detector not beeping when tested, no lights or indicators, or the detector not responding to smoke.

 Step-by-Step Guide